Joe Cox (American football)

-Joseph Howell Cox (born November 27, 1986) is an American football coach for Ole Miss and a former college football quarterback.
+Joseph Howell Cox (born November 27, 1986) is an American football coach for LSU and a former college football quarterback.
 He played college football for four seasons at the University of Georgia, and was the team's starting quarterback for the 2009 season.

-Early years
+Early life

 Cox played at Independence High School in Charlotte, North Carolina.
 He was named to the 2004 "Parade Magazine" All-America Team and "Super Prep" All-Mid Atlantic Team.
 He was also the North Carolina Gatorade Player of the Year in 2004.
 He was on the Associated Press first-team All-State team and was twice named Charlotte Observer Offensive Player of the Year.
 Cox also played in the Shrine Bowl of the Carolinas and impressed scouts by going 31–0 as starting quarterback at Independence.
 He was twice a team captain and was rated the number seven quarterback in the country by Rivals and Tom Lemming of ESPN.
 He set a North Carolina record with 66 touchdown passes while taking his team to its fifth consecutive state championship his senior year.
 He was named the MVP of the NCHSAA 4AA state title game twice.
 As a junior, he threw for nearly 4,000 yards and over 40 touchdowns.
 As a senior, he completed 240 out of 363 passes for over 4,500 yards and only five interceptions.